 In May 2008, the Company filed a complaint against MvTec Software GmbH, MvTec LLC, and Fuji America Corporation in the United States District Court for the District of Massachusetts alleging infringement of certain patents owned by the Company.
-This matter is ongoing.
+In May 2014, the parties mutually agreed to dismiss this action with prejudice.
+This matter is now closed.

 In May 2009, the Company pre-filed a complaint with the United States International Trade Commission (ITC) pursuant to Section 337 of the Tariff Act of 1930, as amended, 19 U.S.C. §1337, against MvTec Software GmbH, MvTec LLC, Fuji America, and several other respondents alleging unfair methods of competition and unfair acts in the unlawful importation into the United States, sale for importation, or sale within the United States after importation.
 By this filing, the Company requested the ITC to investigate the Company's contention that certain machine vision software, machine vision systems, and products containing the same infringe, and respondents directly infringe and/or actively induce and/or contribute to the infringement in the United States, of one or more of the Company's U.S. patents.
-In July 2009, the ITC issued an order that it would institute an investigation based upon the Company's assertions.
-In September 2009, the Company reached a settlement with two of the respondents, and in December 2009, the Company reached a settlement with respondent Fuji Machine Manufacturing Co., Ltd. and its subsidiary Fuji America Corporation.
+In September 2009, the Company reached a settlement with two of the respondents, and in December 2009, the Company reached a settlement with five additional respondents.
+In March 2010, the Company reached a settlement with respondent Fuji Machine Manufacturing Co., Ltd. and its subsidiary Fuji America Corporation.
 These settlements did not have a material impact on the Company's financial results.
 An ITC hearing was held in May 2010.
 In July 2010, the Administrative Law Judge issued an initial determination finding two of the Company's patents invalid and that respondents did not infringe the patents-at-issue.
 In September 2010, the ITC issued a notice that it would review the initial determination of the Administrative Law Judge.
-The ITC issued its Final Determination in November 2010 in which it determined to modify-in-part and affirm-in-part the Administrative Law Judge's determination, and terminate the investigation with a finding of no violation of Section 337 of the Tariff Act of 1930 (as amended 19 U.S.C. §1337).
-The Company has filed an appeal of the decision with the United States Court of Appeals for the Federal Circuit.
+The ITC issued its Final Determination in November 2010 in which it determined to modifyin-part and affirm-in-part the Administrative Law Judge's determination, and terminate the investigation with a finding of no violation of Section 337 of the Tariff Act of 1930 (as amended 19 U.S.C. §1337).
+The Company filed an appeal of the decision with the United States Court of Appeals for the Federal Circuit.
 An oral hearing before the United States Court of Appeals occurred in February 2012.
-In December 2013, the Federal Circuit affirmed the ITC's finding of non-infringement, but did not address the ITC's finding regarding validity.
-This matter is ongoing.
+In December 2013, the Federal Circuit affirmed the ITC's finding of noninfringement, and therefore did not also need to address the ITC's finding regarding validity.
+This matter is now closed.